I'm stressing out! What should we wear for our session? And where should we go? HELP!

 Light is EVERYTHING in photography.
 We're very fortunate in Edmonton to have long days, so if it's summer, you'll have time to get home from your day job, get ready, and do your photos on a weeknight after work! (and if you're doing a sunrise or sunset session, please don't be late, light is fleeting!)

 4. Wear bug spray and sunscreen!
-No one wants to smell like yucky stinky deet, but this is just common sense in Edmonton during summer evenings.
+No one wants to smell like yucky stinky deet, but this is just common sense in Alberta on a summer evening.
 You won't look happy and relaxed if you're swatting away bugs!

 5. If none of the advice above feels right, please ignore it!
 BE YOURSELVES!